 This map shows several routes that are part of China's Belt and Road Initiative.
 The project has continued to expand and branch out to as far as Latin America.
 We've been following the environmental implications of the BRI in the Asia-Pacific region and will continue to do so through our forthcoming reporting.
-Zoom in to see geo-tags and links to all the stories we've published thus far.
+Zoom in to see geo-tags and links to all the stories we've identified that cover the initiative thus far.

 Beyond the economic and political ramifications of the initiative, however, are deep concerns about the impact it will have on the environment.
 Regional experts and analysts have expressed concerns about the effect these mega-projects will have on water resources, air quality and agriculture, among other natural resources.
 Climate experts say it will lock in fossil fuel infrastructure that will make it difficult if not impossible to meet the targets laid out in the Paris Agreement.
 And many local environmental activists and community organizers have protested against the development of projects seen to have a detrimental impact on the environmental assets they depend on.